-Demonstrative adjectives: point out or signal things and people, they act as adjectives
+So, demonstrative adjectives point out or signal things and people, that is, they act as adjectives

 Demonstrative pronouns take the exact same form as demonstrative adjectives (this/these, that/those), only that they do not modify or point out the noun, rather they function as pronouns.
 Hence, demonstrative pronouns.

 They stand alone as pronouns, therefore they can’t function as adjectives, but as pronouns.